 Stay tuned as ATI Advisory delivers regular insights as you use the report to deliver value to Medicare Advantage enrollees and plans.

 1. What data are included in this report?

-This report includes data on Medicare Advantage Plans’ filed 2021 supplemental benefits (that are primarily health-related – included benefits listed below).
+This report includes data on Medicare Advantage Plans’ filed 2021 supplemental benefits.
 Please note this report does not include PACE plans or MMP demonstration plans due to the nature of these products and their use of Medicaid funding to cover non-medical services.
 The report also does not include MSA plans.

 - The State Highlight tab provides a high-level overview of the most popular Medicare Advantage Organizations in State and their enrollment.
-The Highlight tab displays which Medicare Advantage Organizations are offering supplemental benefits of interest (e.g., In Home Support Services) in State, as well as the counties where at least one plan is offering this benefit.
+The Highlights tab displays which Medicare Advantage Organizations are offering supplemental benefits of interest (e.g., In-Home Support Services) in State, as well as the counties where at least one plan is offering this benefit.

 - The State Details tab includes additional details on which plans are offering these benefits, current plan enrollment, and where benefits are being offered throughout State.

 2. Which supplemental benefits are included in this report?